Bird Song Trust

 - Long-term impact: Demonstrate how your work breaks cycles and creates lasting change for families and young people

-- Consider intermediary routes: Until direct applications open, explore whether organizations like Medical Research Foundation or Beat might provide partnership routes to funding
+- Consider intermediary routes: Until direct applications open, explore whether organisations like Medical Research Foundation or Beat might provide partnership routes to funding

-- Significant resources: With £2.5m-£4m annual giving and room to grow, this is a substantial funder worth building a relationship with for the long term
+- Growing funder: As a recently-established foundation building operational capacity, this funder is worth building a relationship with for the long term

 🎯 You've done the research.
 Now write an application they can't refuse.